travis-ci/docs-travis-ci-com/user/languages/groovy.md

 new to Travis CI please read our [Tutorial](/user/tutorial/) and [build configuration](/user/customizing-the-build/) guides first.

-Groovy builds are not available on the OS X environment.
+Groovy builds are not available on the macOS environment.

 ## Overview